-This brand new tour from the Grayline features some of the most amazing sights and more in the Nashville, TN area.
+This brand new city tour from the Grayline features some of the most amazing sights and more in the Nashville, TN area.
 Climb onboard an immaculate double-decker bus for an extremely memorable journey through some of the most popular areas of Music City.
 The New Nashville City Double Decker Bus tour in its entirety goes on for about one hour and showcases over 100 points of interest along the way.
 If you want to experience the best attractions in the city, this is a fantastic opportunity to do so.

 The bus tour also includes a fully-narrated commentary from your friendly tour guide that entertains during the route.
 This allows guests to not only have a sightseeing experience but also to truly learn about the area in an enjoyable way.
 The tour is led by informative driver guides who are not only locals but are fun and provide a unique atmosphere and energy along the way.
 During this Nashville tour, you will learn something new and leave with a refreshed outlook on the metro area of Music City.

 Detailed Tour Itinerary